How many credits do I need to transfer to ESU?

 What is Academic Passport?

 If you are a student at a Pennsylvania Community College, Lackawanna College or one of the Pennsylvania State System Universities and are ready to transfer, the Academic Passport is your guaranteed admission to East Stroudsburg University.
 To qualify you must have a conferred Associate of Arts (AA) or Associate of Science (AS) degree from a Pennsylvania community college, Lackawanna College or at least 12 credits from a Pennsylvania State System University.
-Students must also have a minimum 2.00 grade point average.
+Students must also have a minimum 2.00 cumulative grade point average.
 Students holding the Academic Passport from a Pennsylvania community college, Lackawanna College or Pennsylvania State System University will transfer credit according to the Board of Governors Policy titled "The Academic Passport and Student Transfer Policy".

 For more information visit the Academic Passport page.